Making peace with my laugh lines.

 At the tender age of 25, I noticed my first wrinkles of expression, tiny creases around my mouth that seemed to appear without warning.
 Not really wrinkles, no, just little laugh lines.

-Many years later I was reminded of the progression of these little laugh lines when by chance, I bumped into a very old and dear friend.
+Many years later, I was reminded of this progression when I happened to bump into a very old and dear friend.
 We’d worked together in the beauty industry for a few years.
 10 years or more had passed since we’d seen each other.
-So it was with surprise and delight, by chance we met again.
-After exclamations of, “it’s so amazing to see you after all this time” we settled in over a coffee.
-It didn’t take us long to get to our second amazement.
+So it was with surprise and delight that we met again.

 “You look great.